What to Do at Pleasant Point: Canterbury’s Pleasant Little Town

 There’s certainly something for foodies at Pleasant Point.
 Summer calls a stop at Strawberry Divine with its real fruit ice cream, vintage decor and picturesque garden.
-Alternatively, winter couldn’t be cosier at The Steamer Cafe complete with a fireplace and warm yummy drinks and treats [Update: the Steamer Cafe is now closed].
+Alternatively, winter couldn’t be cosier at The Steamer Cafe complete with a fireplace and warm yummy drinks and treats.
 You’ll also find Kiwi country meals and roasts at Nelly’s Restaurant or classic Kiwi fish and chips at Pleasant Point Fish N Chips.
 Don’t know what to try?
 See 15 Foods You Have to Try in New Zealand.

 Location: All around Pleasant Point

 See a collection of ancient Maori rock art Te Ana cultural centre.
 This open-air display of Maori art on caves walls and rock art cut from sites around the country provides an interesting insight into the Maori history of New Zealand.
 Te Ana is on a private site just a short drive from Pleasant Point.
 You will need to book a tour with Te Ana Maori Rock Art to visit the site.

 Location: Te Ana cultural centre